 and domestic cats), but also hyenas, civets and mongooses.

-Canids include dogs, wolves, but also bears, raccoons, and a variety of other carnivores, including seals, sea lions and walruses.
+Canids include dogs, wolves, as well as bears, raccoons and many other carnivores, including seals, sea lions and walruses.
 As you may have guessed, carnivores are characterized by sharp teeth and claws; they also possess at least four toes on each foot.

-You may be surprised to learn that all the worlds from the detachment are divided into only three types (or two according to some sources): African bush elephant, African forest elephant and Indian elephant.
+You may be surprised to learn that all the worlds from the order are divided into only three species (or according to some sources two): African savannah elephant, African forest elephant and Indian elephant.

 Mammals are the most highly organized class of vertebrates.
-They are characterized by a highly developed nervous system (due to an increase in the volume of the cerebral hemispheres and the formation of the cortex); relatively constant body temperature; four-chambered heart; the presence of a diaphragm - a muscular partition separating the abdominal and chest cavities; development of cubs in the mother's body and breastfeeding (see Fig. 85).
-The body of mammals is often covered with hair.
+They are characterized by a highly developed nervous system (due to an increase in the volume of the cerebral hemispheres and the formation of the cortex); relatively constant body temperature; four-chambered heart; the presence of a diaphragm - a muscular septum separating the abdominal and thoracic cavities; development of the young in the mother's body and feeding with milk (see Fig. 85).
+The body of mammals is often covered with fur.
 The mammary glands appear as modified sweat glands.
-The teeth of mammals are peculiar.
-They are differentiated, their number, form and function differ significantly in different groups and serve as a systematic feature.
+The teeth of mammals are unique.
+They are differentiated, their number, shape and function differ significantly among different groups and serve as a systematic feature.

 The body is divided into head, neck and torso.
 Many have a tail.
 Animals have the most perfect skeleton, the basis of which is the spinal column.
-It is subdivided into 7 cervical, 12 thoracic, 6 lumbar, 3-4 sacral fused and caudal vertebrae, the number of the latter is different.
-Mammals have well-developed sense organs: smell, touch, sight, hearing.
+It is divided into 7 cervical, 12 thoracic, 6 lumbar, 3-4 fused sacral and caudal vertebrae, the number of the latter varies.
+Mammals have well-developed senses: smell, touch, vision, hearing.
 There is an auricle.
 The eyes are protected by two eyelids with eyelashes.

-With the exception of oviparous, all mammals carry their young in uterus- a special muscular organ.
-Cubs are born alive and fed with milk. offspring of mammals more needs more care than other animals.
+With the exception of oviparous mammals, all mammals bear their young in uterus- a special muscular organ.
+The cubs are born alive and are fed milk.
+Offspring of mammals to a greater extent needs further care than other animals.

-All of these features allowed mammals to gain a dominant position in the animal kingdom.
+All of these characteristics allowed mammals to gain a dominant position in the animal world.
 They are found all over the globe.

-The appearance of mammals is very diverse and is determined by the habitat: aquatic animals have a streamlined body shape, flippers or fins; land dwellers - well-developed limbs, dense body.
-In the inhabitants of the air environment, the front pair of limbs is transformed into wings.
-A highly developed nervous system allows mammals to better adapt to environmental conditions, contributes to the development of numerous conditioned reflexes.
+The appearance of mammals is very diverse and is determined by their habitat: aquatic animals have a streamlined body shape, flippers or fins; land dwellers have well-developed limbs and a dense body.
+In the inhabitants of the air, the front pair of limbs are transformed into wings.
+A highly developed nervous system allows mammals to better adapt to environmental conditions and promotes the development of numerous conditioned reflexes.

-The mammalian class is divided into three subclasses: oviparous, marsupials, and placentals.
+The class of mammals is divided into three subclasses: oviparous, marsupials and placentals.

-1. Oviparous, or first animals.
+1. Oviparous, or primal beasts.
 These animals are the most primitive mammals.
-Unlike other representatives of this class, they lay eggs, but they feed their young with milk (Fig. 90).
-They have preserved a cloaca - part of the intestine, where three systems open - digestive, excretory and sexual.
-Therefore they are also called single pass.
-In other animals, these systems are separated.
-Oviparous are found only in Australia.
-These include only four species: echidnas (three species) and platypus.
+Unlike other representatives of this class, they lay eggs, but feed their young with milk (Fig. 90).
+They have preserved the cloaca - a part of the intestine into which three systems open - digestive, excretory and reproductive.
+Therefore they are also called monotreme.
+In other animals these systems are separated.
+Oviparous species are found only in Australia.
+These include only four species: echidnas (three species) and the platypus.

 2. Marsupials more highly organized, but they are also characterized by primitive features (see Fig. 90).
-They give birth to live, but underdeveloped cubs, practically embryos.
-These tiny cubs crawl into the pouch on the mother's belly, where, feeding on her milk, they complete their development.
+They give birth to live, but underdeveloped young, practically embryos.
+These tiny cubs crawl into a pouch on the mother's belly, where, feeding on her milk, they complete their development.

 Australia is home to kangaroos, marsupial mice, squirrels, anteaters (nambats), marsupial bears(koala), badgers (wombats).
 The most primitive marsupials live in Central and South America.
 This is an opossum, a marsupial wolf.

-3. Placental animals have a well developed placenta- an organ that attaches to the wall of the uterus and performs the function of exchanging nutrients and oxygen between the mother's body and the embryo.
+3. Placental animals have a well developed placenta- an organ attached to the wall of the uterus and performs the function of exchanging nutrients and oxygen between the mother’s body and the embryo.

-Insectivores mammals, which include moles, shrews, hedgehogs, and others, are considered the most primitive among placentals (Fig. 91).
-They are quite small animals.
+Insectivores mammals, which include moles, shrews, hedgehogs, etc., are considered the most primitive among placentals (Fig. 91).
+These are quite small animals.
 The number of teeth they have is from 26 to 44, the teeth are undifferentiated.

-Bats- the only flying animals among animals.
+Chiroptera- the only flying animals among animals.
 They are mainly crepuscular and nocturnal animals that feed on insects.
-These include fruit bats, bats, evenings, vampires.
-Vampires are bloodsuckers, they feed on the blood of other animals.
+These include fruit bats, bats, noctule bats, and vampires.
+Vampires are bloodsuckers; they feed on the blood of other animals.
 The bats have echolocation.
-Although their eyesight is poor, due to their well-developed hearing, they pick up the echo from their own squeak, reflected from objects.
+Although their eyesight is poor, due to their well-developed hearing, they catch the echo of their own squeak reflected from objects.

-rodents- the most numerous detachment among mammals (about 40% of all animal species).
-These are rats, mice, squirrels, ground squirrels, marmots, beavers, hamsters and many others (see Fig. 91). characteristic feature rodents are well-developed incisors.
-They do not have roots, grow all their lives, grind down, there are no fangs.
+Rodents- the most numerous order among mammals (about 40% of all animal species).
+These are rats, mice, squirrels, gophers, marmots, beavers, hamsters and many others (see Fig. 91).
+Characteristic feature Rodents have well-developed incisors.
+They have no roots, grow throughout their lives, wear down, and have no fangs.
 All rodents are herbivores.

-Close to rodents detachment lagomorphs(see fig. 91).
-They have a similar structure of teeth, and also eat plant foods.
+Close to rodents squad lagomorphs(see Fig. 91).
+They have a similar tooth structure and also eat plant matter.
 These include hares and rabbits.

-To the squad predatory belongs to more than 240 animal species (Fig. 92).
-Their incisors are poorly developed, but there are powerful fangs and predatory teeth used to tear apart the meat of animals.
+To the squad predatory belongs to more than 240 species of animals (Fig. 92).
+Their incisors are poorly developed, but they have powerful fangs and carnassial teeth, used for tearing animal flesh.
 Predators feed on animal and mixed food.
-The detachment is divided into several families: canine (dog, wolf, fox), bear ( polar bear, Brown bear), feline (cat, tiger, lynx, lion, cheetah, panther), mustelids (marten, mink, sable, ferret), etc. Some predators are characterized by hibernation(the Bears).
+The order is divided into several families: canids (dog, wolf, fox), bears ( polar bear, Brown bear), felids (cat, tiger, lynx, lion, cheetah, panther), mustelids (marten, mink, sable, ferret), etc. Some predators are characterized by hibernation(the Bears).

-pinnipeds are also carnivores.
-They have adapted to life in the water and have specific features: streamlined body, limbs turned into flippers.
+Pinnipeds They are also predatory animals.
+They have adapted to life in water and have specific features: streamlined body, limbs turned into flippers.
 The teeth are poorly developed, with the exception of the fangs, so they only grab food and swallow it without chewing.
 They are excellent swimmers and divers.
 They feed mainly on fish.
-They breed on land, along the shores of the seas or on ice floes.
+They breed on land, along seashores or on ice floes.
 The order includes seals, walruses, seals, sea lions, etc. (see Fig. 92).

-To the squad cetaceans the inhabitants of the waters also belong, but, unlike the pinnipeds, they never go to land and give birth to their young in the water.
-Their limbs have turned into fins, and in the shape of the body they resemble fish.
-These animals mastered the water for the second time, and in connection with this, they developed many features characteristic of aquatic life.
-However, the main features of the class have been preserved.
+To the squad cetaceans also include inhabitants of the waters, but, unlike pinnipeds, they never go onto land and give birth to their young in the water.
+Their limbs have turned into fins, and their body shape resembles fish.
+These animals mastered water for the second time, and in connection with this they acquired many features characteristic of aquatic life.
+However, they retained the main features of the class.
 They breathe atmospheric oxygen through their lungs.
 Cetaceans include whales and dolphins.
 The blue whale is the largest of all modern animals (length 30 m, weight up to 150 tons).

-Ungulates subdivided into two orders: equine and artiodactyl.
+Ungulates are divided into two orders: equids and artiodactyls.

-1. To equids include horses, tapirs, rhinos, zebras, donkeys.
-Their hooves are modified middle fingers, the remaining fingers are reduced to varying degrees in various kinds.
-Ungulates have well-developed molars, as they feed on plant foods, chewing and grinding it.
+1. TO equid include horses, tapirs, rhinoceroses, zebras, donkeys.
+Their hooves are modified middle fingers, the remaining fingers are reduced to varying degrees in various types.
+Ungulates have well-developed molars, as they feed on plant foods, chewing and grinding them.

-2. At artiodactyls the third and fourth fingers are well developed, turned into hooves, which account for the entire body weight.
+2. U artiodactyls the third and fourth toes are well developed, transformed into hooves, which bear the entire weight of the body.
 These are giraffes, deer, cows, goats, sheep.
 Many of them are ruminants and have a complex stomach.

-To the squad proboscis belong to the largest of land animals - elephants.
+To the squad proboscidea belong to the largest of land animals - elephants.
 They live only in Africa and Asia.
-The trunk is an elongated nose, fused with the upper lip.
-Elephants do not have fangs, but powerful incisors have turned into tusks.
-In addition, they have well-developed molars that grind plant food.
-These teeth change in elephants 6 times during their lives.
+The trunk is an elongated nose fused with the upper lip.
+Elephants do not have tusks, but their powerful incisors have turned into tusks.
+In addition, they have well-developed molars that grind plant foods.
+Elephants change these teeth 6 times during their life.
 Elephants are very voracious.
 One elephant can eat up to 200 kg of hay per day.

-The most successful group in the animal kingdom are the mammals.
-In this article, we will briefly talk about the features of these animals, clarify which orders belong to mammals, and determine their habitats.
+The most successful group in the animal kingdom are mammals.
+In this article we will briefly talk about the characteristics of these animals, clarify which orders belong to mammals, and determine their habitats.

 Features of mammals

 This class of vertebrates belongs to the superclass of tetrapods, in which there are about 5.5 thousand species, including Homo sapiens.
-The main feature of the representatives of the "Mammals" group is the feeding of cubs with milk.
+The main feature of the representatives of the “Mammals” group is feeding their young with milk.

 In addition, there are the following signs: